-In part, this resulted from a greater emphasis on broodstock collection in an effort to reduce the risk of extinction.
+In part, these two factors were a result of a greater emphasis on broodstock collection in an effort to reduce the risk of extinction.
 However, increases in the SAR rates beginning with the 1995 brood have subsequently resulted in increased spawning above the trap and higher redd densities (Figure 2; Table 7).
 Also, moving the release location from TFH (rkm 57.7) upstream to Curl Lake AP (rkm 65.6) in 1999 appears to have affected the spawning distribution, with higher numbers of fish and redds in the Wilderness and HMA strata compared to previous years (Table 7).

 Figure 2.
-Number of redds/km and percentage of redds above the adult trap on the Tucannon River, 1986-2015.
+Number of redds/km and percentage of redds above the adult trap on the Tucannon River, 1986-2016.